Chapter 11: Pillar to Post

 “How can it be otherwise?
 It’s the law!”

 “No, it’s registered to a fictional teacher in Brigstowe.
-It’s easy enough to do when you work in the records offices!
 Stephen Henwin forged the registration for me.”

 Kendra exhaled noisily.
-“And no doubt your artist friend, Dunstan, has painted us new identity papers?
+“And no doubt your artist friend, Dunstan, has printed us new identity papers?
 What about our social registration and tax documentation?”

 “Check the glove compartment.”

-Kendra did so and found two sets of papers and a birth certificate for Ellete.
+Kendra did so and found two sets of papers and a false birth certificate for Ellete.
 Her jaw dropped.
-“Blessed Mary, I didn’t know you were this prepared!” she gasped.
+“Blessed Mary, I did not know you were this prepared!” she gasped.
 “You could have picked a better name for me than Cassandra Geowine!”

 “We even have our own bank account but there is only enough in there for two months at best and yes, I did not transfer any money – I set it up with cash.
 They have only begun to computerise bank systems in Britannia so they will never trace us.”